 Where Can Find Free SVG Icons?

 Below you will find a list of numerous different places from which you may get SVGs and icon sets.
-Some icons, depending on how they are used, may need you to give credit to the creator, so keep that in mind when using them.
+Some free SVG icons, depending on how they are used, may need you to give credit to the creator.
+So keep that in mind when using them.

 - Material Design Icons

-It is hoped that at this point, we have provided substantial evidence as to why you should consider utilising the SVG file type if you have not previously done so.
-They’re less complicated to administer, will increase the loading speed of your web pages, and won’t need an upgrade every time a new resolution monitor with a higher PPI hits the market.
+It is hoped that at this point, we have provided substantial evidence as to why you should consider utilising the SVG file.
+They’re less complicated to administer, will increase the loading speed of your web pages.
+It won’t need an upgrade every time a new resolution monitor with a higher PPI hits the market.

 Also possible is the ability to animate and make changes to the style of your SVGs without the requirement for or knowledge of a design tool such as Photoshop or Sketc.